mablack/cordova-diagnostic-plugin/README.md

         console.error("The following error occurred: "+error);
     });

+## isBluetoothEnabled()

+Checks if the device has Bluetooth capabilities and that it's switched on (same on Android and iOS)

+    cordova.plugins.diagnostic.isBluetoothEnabled(successCallback, errorCallback);

+### Parameters

+- {function} successCallback - The callback which will be called when diagnostic of Bluetooth is successful.
+This callback function have a boolean param with the diagnostic result.
+- {function} errorCallback - The callback which will be called when diagnostic of Bluetooth encounters an error.
+This callback function have a string param with the error.

+### Example usage

+    cordova.plugins.diagnostic.isBluetoothEnabled(function(enabled){
+        console.log("Bluetooth is " + (enabled ? "enabled" : "disabled"));
+    }, function(error){
+        console.error("The following error occurred: "+error);
+    });

+# Example project

+An example project illustrating use of this plugin can be found here: [https://github.com/dpa99c/cordova-diagnostic-plugin-example](https://github.com/dpa99c/cordova-diagnostic-plugin-example)

 # Credits

 Forked from: [https://github.com/mablack/cordova-diagnostic-plugin](https://github.com/mablack/cordova-diagnostic-plugin)

 Orignal Cordova 2 implementation by: AVANTIC ESTUDIO DE INGENIEROS ([www.avantic.net](http://www.avantic.net/))